What is an HOA and How Do They Work?

 If you own a home within an association area, you aren’t likely to avoid paying fees.
 However, you might be able to reduce the amount you pay in some circumstances.

-If it appears that the association is paying more for certain services than it should be, you could suggest that they renegotiate their contract or use another contractor.
+If the association is paying more for certain services than it should be, you could suggest they renegotiate their contract or use another contractor.
 You can do this by contacting one of the board members, but you also have the opportunity to become a board member yourself.

 If you are on the board, you can push for more efficient use of the funds to reduce the fees that everyone pays.
 Better value maintenance contracts could be available or lower insurance premiums, and if you are on the board, you can push these changes.

-If you remain a member, you might still be able to vote on changes that reduce or altogether remove some of the expenses involved in running the association.
+If you remain a member, you might still be able to vote on changes that reduce or remove some expenses in running the association.

 When Things Go Wrong With an HOA

-Most board members may not have experience of being part of this type of association and are therefore more likely to make mistakes and wrong choices.
-One common problem that can occur within associations leading to more significant issues is failing to collect fees consistently.
+Most board members may not have experience being part of this association and are, therefore, more likely to make mistakes and make wrong choices.
+One common problem within associations, leading to more significant issues, is failing to collect fees consistently.

-There might be some members of the community that tries to avoid paying when fees are due.
+Some community members might try to avoid paying when fees are due.
 If the board doesn’t follow up on this, they will have less money to cover the association’s expenses.
 This can lead to other members thinking they can avoid paying their fees as well, gradually resulting in the deterioration of the services provided by the association.

-The poor management of HOAs can reduce the homes’ desirability in the community, and consequently, their value.
-Another example of things going wrong with an HOA includes people joining the board that have nothing better to do than make your life miserable.
+Poor management of HOAs can reduce the homes’ desirability and value in the community.
+Another example of things going wrong with an HOA includes people joining the board who have nothing better to do than make their lives miserable.

-You’ve probably met people like this in your day to day life.
-They are mean-spirited, have bad attitudes, and live for putting their own pain in others’ lives.
+You’ve probably met people like this in your day-to-day life.
+They are mean-spirited, have bad attitudes, and live to put their pain in others’ lives.
 If a few of these characters get on the boards, you could find living in the HOA you once loved becomes a daily nightmare.

-You can do some things to combat an unruly homeowners association, but they are not always effective.
-Unfortunately, you may find yourself in a position where you need to move on.
+You can do some things to combat an unruly homeowners association, but they are not always practical.
+Unfortunately, you may be in a position where you need to move on.

 How to Dissolve an HOA

 If things have gone wrong with your homeowner’s association and the neighborhood isn’t being taken care of as expected, it is possible to dissolve the association.
-HOAs aren’t considered permanent organizations, and they can be concluded if certain things happen.
+HOAs aren’t considered permanent organizations and can be concluded if certain things happen.

 Once again, if you consider the association’s dissolution, you should check what it says in the official documentation.
 The covenants, conditions, and restrictions should have information about dissolving the organization.

 If other community members share their concerns with the homeowners association, it will be easier to resolve the situation.
-Since it will typically take 80% of the members voting for the association’s dissolution, you will need to make sure many members feel the same way you do.
+Since it will typically take 80% of the members to vote for the association’s dissolution, you must ensure many members feel the same way you do.

 You will also need help from a lawyer to get rid of the organization, which is never cheap.
-If you know that many other people in the community want the change, the costs involved to conclude the association won’t be such a burden legally.
-When deciding to embark on this process by yourself, you will need to have the funds available to cover the expense of hiring a lawyer yourself.
+If you know that many other people in the community want the change, the costs involved in concluding the association won’t be such a legal burden.

-If the homeowners association is in the middle of a community improvement project, this will need to be accounted for.
-Without the HOA to manage the project, who will deal with the contractors?
+This must be accounted for if the homeowners association is in the middle of a community improvement project.
+Who will deal with the contractors without the HOA to manage the project?

 Dissolving the association should be a last resort, and you might find that you can improve the community by becoming a board member yourself.
-It may be the case that better leadership in the organization will remove the problems and make the homeowners association more effective and reliable.
+Better organizational leadership may remove the problems and make the homeowners association more effective and reliable.

 Frequently Asked Questions About HOAs